Awards and Recognitions | Conservation Resources | National Conservation and Environment Task Force

 National Conservation Training Opportunities | National High-Adventure Base Conservation Opportunities

 Welcome to the Boy Scouts of America’s Conservation and Environment website.
 Here you will find information about Scouting’s conservation program emphasis; conservation awards and recognitions; conservation resources for Scouting youth, units, and local councils; and training opportunities in conservation, ecology, and the environment.

 Since 1910, conservation and environmental studies have been an integral part of the Boy Scouts of America.
 Scouts have rendered distinguished public service by helping to conserve wildlife, energy, forests, soil, and water.
 Past generations of Scouts have been widely recognized for undertaking conservation Good Turn action projects in their local communities.
 Through environmental explorations, Cub Scouts, Boy Scouts, Venturers, and Sea Scouts visit the outdoors and discover the natural world around them.
 Many natural resource careers are born in Scouting.

-Since its first appearance in the 1948 edition of the Boy Scout Handbook, the Outdoor Code has reminded Scouts to be conservation-minded.
+Since its first appearance in the 1955 printing of the Boy Scout Handbook, the Outdoor Code has reminded Scouts to be conservation-minded.

 The Outdoor Code